 The gentle way of Feldenkrais leads to the possibility of different and more optimal movement.
 Additionally, since a shift in movement patterns often is accompanied by shifts in patterns in thinking, sensing, feeling, and social interaction, Feldenkrais teachers regularly remind their students to not be surprised if changes show up in other aspects of life.

-Katherine thinks of the Feldenkrais Method as movement-based and embodied learning based on the beliefs (1) that movement is fundamental to life and (2) that thoughtful attention to all that one does, thinks, feels, communicates, and senses provides the foundation for change and living the life one dreams to live.
+Katherine thinks of the Feldenkrais Method as movement-based and embodied learning based on the beliefs that (1) movement is fundamental to life and (2) thoughtful attention to all that one does, thinks, feels, communicates, and senses provides the foundation for change and living the life one dreams to live.

 Feldenkrais can be experienced in one of two forms: Awareness Through Movement® or Functional Integration®.